IvanRaykovskiy/code-conventions/csharp-dotnet.md

     }
     ```

-7. ...
-8. use private by default + setters

-9.  do not throw;

 ## Formatting
 1. Use Allman style braces, where each brace begins on a new line.
 A single line statement block can go without braces but the block must be properly indented on its own line and must not be nested in other statement blocks that use braces.
     - Never use single-line form